Paul2708/spigot-plugin-resources/servers.md

   - Instance system which is much more scalable than worlds
   - Modern API

-I case you want to play around with the protocol in Java yourself, this may be of use:
+In case you want to play around with the protocol in Java yourself, this may be of use:

 - [MCProtocolLib](https://github.com/Steveice10/MCProtocolLib) by [@Steveice10](https://github.com/Steveice10/MCProtocolLib)